SwiftXcoder/hello-world/README.md

 Also follow Twitter account: @swiftxcoder for the latest stuff and diary.

-Will post some of the content of the book, plus extras that I think are relevant.
+Will post some of the code mentioned in the book (if copyright allows) but mainly extras that I have created and I think are relevant.